simple-registry/simple-registry/doc/how-to/configure-generic-oidc.md

 ### Kubernetes API Server

+A pod pulls with its projected service-account token, which angos validates against the cluster's JWKS.
 The cluster CA signs the issuer, so point `server_ca_bundle` at it rather than trusting that CA for every outbound connection.

 ```toml
 [auth.oidc.kube]